libplctag/libplctag/README.md

   * read/write of arrays of the above.
 * support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04, 15.04, 16.04 tested).
 * support for maxOS is marginal.
 It did work, but we do not have Macs.
-* basic support for Windows 7 x86 (32-bit) builds with Visual Studio, not well tested (help very welcome!).
+* support for Windows 10 64-bit builds with Visual Studio 2017, not well tested (help very welcome!).
 Support is basic because:
   * we do not use Windows for our deployments.
   * only the tag_rw example program has been tested (though that tests most of the API)
-* tested support AB ControlLogix (version 16 and version 20 firmware).
+* tested support AB ControlLogix (version 16, 20 and version 31 firmware).
 * sample code.
 * a fairly stable API.
-It has only had minor additions in four years.
+It has only had minor additions in four years.  *WARNING* the API has changed in 2.0!
-* a fairly solid wrapper for Java.
-Contributed wrappers for Python and C++.
+* a fairly solid wrapper for Java and Python.
+Contributors have given wrappers for C#, C++ and other languages.
 * we have deployed this in customer environments.
 * we have reports of successful use on ARM-based systems including the RaspberryPi boards.
 * Other groups use this library (if you do, please let us know).

-Planning for version 2.0 has started.
-Please see the contact section at the bottom for a link to the Google forum (Google Groups) for discussion.
+Version 2.0 supports the following changes:
+* support for larger packet sizes on newer PLCs (4000 bytes instead of about 500).
+* support for multiple request bundling within a single request packet.

+These two changes are very significant and increase performance very much over the 1.5 version of the library.

 PLC5, SLC 500, MicroLogix, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows and Visual Studio are trademarks of Microsoft.
 Please let us know if we missed some so that we can get all the attributions correct!